thabbott/PRACTES_HPC/README.md

 ### Language 2: C

 C is a compiled language.
-This means...
+This means that C programs are first converted all the way to machine code by running them through a program called a compiler, and the machine code is then executed directly by the processor.
+This avoids virtual machine overhead and produces programs that execute quickly.
+However, it also requires developing and maintaining many versions of the C compiler, since a different version is required for every processor architecture.

 From the command line, compile the C program and measure the time to solution for *N* = 1,000,000 by running
 ```bash